A network-based approach to QAnon user dynamics and topic diversity during the COVID-19 infodemic: Results

 \subsection{Prevalence of bots in QAnon clusters}

-There are 8,239 bots and 6,016 humans in the pro-QAnon cluster while there are 2,861 bots and 1,592 humans in the anti-QAnon cluster as showed in Table \ref{tab:alluserdemographics}.
-When focusing on the swing users ($n=531$ in total), there are 160 bots and 137 humans.
-In both cases, the majority of users in QAnon clusters are bots.
-This result is different from other mis/disinformation phenomena during the COVID-19 infodemic (e.g., see ~\cite{Xu2021}).
-Note that we can not obtain all the bot scores because of user suspensions by Twitter or inaccessible due to private settings, and thus the number of bots and humans reported here could be smaller than the real.
-All these findings suggest that unlike other misinformation phenomena, bots play a major role in distributing QAnon-related (mis/dis)information regardless of the pro- or anti-QAnon group.
+We also examined how many bots were involved in pro- and anti-QAnon users.
+There were 8,239 bots and 6,016 humans in the pro-QAnon cluster while there were 2,861 bots and 1,592 humans in the anti-QAnon cluster.
+(Shown in Table \ref{tab:alluserdemographics}.
+Thus bots are prevalent not only in the pro-QAnon cluster but also in the anti-QAnon cluster, playing a major role in spreading QAnon conspiracy topics, on one hand, and passing on information debunking them, on the other.
+This result was different from other mis/disinformation phenomena during the COVID-19 infodemic (e.g., see ~\cite{Xu2021}).
+Note that we could not obtain all the bot scores because of user suspensions by Twitter or their inaccessibility due to private settings; thus, the number of bots and humans reported here could be smaller than the actual count.